shikharr-ag/shikharr-ag/README.md

 # Hello, geeks! 👋

 I am _Shikhar Agarwal_.
-I have strong technical professional with a Bachelor of Technology focused in Mechatronis and engineering from _Manipal Institute of Technology, Manipal_.
+I have strong technical professional with a Bachelor of Technology focused in Mechatronics and engineering from _Manipal Institute of Technology, Manipal_.
 I am an avid developer skilled in Dart, Java, Android Development, Full Stack Development and its frameworks.
 My activities are much beyond my stream of education. ⚡ I am involved in a lot of *organizational works* in college related to clubs, hackathons, fests and workshops.
 I am also the Cadet Captain for the NCC Naval Wing of my College and have participated in streetplays with Ada Dramatics.

 ### 😄 Pronouns
 He/Him